hbctraining/Intro-to-rnaseq-hpc-O2/lessons/06_data_organization.md

 <img src="../img/data_life_cycle_gouldv2.png" width="350">

-Today we will cover some parts of this lifecycle by talking about best practices for  the **Research** half of the above lifecycle.
+The data lifecycle is not linear and you may find yourself jumping around this lifecycle throughout the course of your project.
+Today we will cover some parts of this lifecycle by talking about **best practices for  the Research half** of the above lifecycle.
 Later in this workshop we will talk a little more about the data storage.
 For more information about the full lifecycle and more guidelines, please look at the resources linked below.

 **Resources**
 * The [HMS Data Management Working Group's website](https://datamanagement.hms.harvard.edu/)